 An afflicted group's optimism and belief they are correct in judgment often lead to a spiraling downfall.

 Many documented historical events have been attributed to group-think.
 A few oft-cited examples of group-think in the United States are the Bay of Pigs invasion, NASA's decision to launch the Challenger Space Shuttle when it was known there was something wrong with one of one of the rings, and some of President Johnson and his administration's decisions made during the Vietnam War.
 I remember reading a study a few years back the Pearl Harbor attack could have potentially been stopped as the information suggesting an attack was there, but leadership was complacent about this data thinking an attack impossible.
 In more recent decades, President George W. Bush and his administration, along with Congress, have also been questioned as being affected by group-think and, more recently, the Penn-State coverup involving Jerry Sandusky has also been linked to group-think.
 4

 These are just a few examples in U.S. history, but studies have suggested there are many examples of how decision makers, in what are now historical events across the globe, have been affected by the phenomenon of group-think.

-The effects of group-think in a government scenario is often serious as these poor decisions lead to bad policy making, and cause a significant impact in the aftermath for the people affected by those laws and/or decisions.
-Even in a business or any other type of organizational setting, it is important to learn to recognize when group-think is present, and subsequently take steps to avoid it.
-If group-think is allowed to perpetuate, these decisions could ultimately hurt both productivity and profitability.
+The effects of group-think in a government scenario is often serious as these poor decisions lead to bad policymaking, and cause a significant impact in the aftermath for the people affected by those laws and/or decisions.
+Even in a business or any other type of organizational setting, it is important to learn to recognize when group-think is present and subsequently take steps to avoid it.
+When allowed to perpetuate, decisions made in a group-think scenario could ultimately hurt both productivity and profitability.